Pelvic inflammatory disease: Prognosis

-Even when the PID infection is cured, effects of the infection may be permanent.
+Early diagnosis and immediate treatment are vital in reducing the chances of later complications from PID.
+Delaying treatment for even a few days could greatly increase the chances of further complications.
+Even when the PID infection is cured, the effects of the infection may be permanent or long-lasting.
 This makes early identification essential.

+A limitation of this is that diagnostic tests are not included in routine check-ups, and cannot be done using signs and symptoms alone; the required diagnostic tests are more invasive than that.
 Treatment resulting in cure is very important in the prevention of damage to the reproductive system.
-Formation of scar tissue due to one or more episodes of PID can lead to tubal blockage, increasing the risk of the inability to get pregnant and long-term pelvic/abdominal pain.
+Around 20 percent of women with PID develop infertility.
+Even women who do not experience intense symptoms or are asymptomatic can become infertile.
+This can be caused by the formation of scar tissue due to one or more episodes of PID, and can lead to tubal blockage.
+Both of these increase the risk of the inability to get pregnant, and 1% results in an ectopic pregnancy.
+Chronic pelvic/abdominal pain develops post PID 40% of the time.
 Certain occurrences such as a post pelvic operation, the period of time immediately after childbirth (postpartum), miscarriage or abortion increase the risk of acquiring another infection leading to PID.

 Epidemiology

-Globally about 106 million cases of chlamydia and 106 million cases of gonorrhea occurred in 2008.
-The number of cases of PID; however, is not clear.
+Globally, about 106 million cases of chlamydia and 106 million cases of gonorrhea occurred in 2008.
+The number of cases of PID; however, is not clear.This is largely due to diagnostic tests being invasive and not included in routine check-ups, despite PID being the most common reason for individuals to admit themselves under gynecological care.
 It is estimated to affect about 1.5 percent of young women yearly.
-In the United States PID is estimated to affect about one million people yearly.
-Rates are highest with teenagers and first time mothers.
+In the United States, PID is estimated to affect about one million people yearly.
+Rates are highest among teenagers and first-time mothers.
 PID causes over 100,000 women to become infertile in the US each year.